1. Emptiness of Practice in the Middle Way

 4. Emptiness as Realization

-(A) Destroyed is (re)birth, lived is the spiritual life, done is what was to be done, no more is there of this mundane state
+(A) Destroyed is (re)birth, lived is the spiritual life, done is what was to be done, no more is there of this mundane state;

 (B) minds, through not clinging, were freed from the polluting influences.

 In the second discourse, the Buddha uses formula (A) to describe one who sees that the five skandhas are not self, and thus comes to know liberation.
-Using formula (B) the text then records that the group-of-five monks' minds, through not clinging, were freed from the polluting influences, so that at that time there were
+Using formula (B) the text then records that the group-of-five monks' minds, through not clinging, were freed from the polluting influences, so that at that time there were in the world six arhats (worthy ones, enlightened beings).

 In the third discourse, the Buddha similarly uses formula (A), this time to describe one who sees how the world is burning with the fires of passion, hatred, and delusion, and thus comes to know liberation.
 The text, again using formula (B), then records that one thousand monks' minds, through not clinging, were freed from the polluting influences.